rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/deploying-reaction-on-managed.md

 ## Basic Example

-Below is an example deployment using the latest official Reaction image from [Docker Hub](https://hub.docker.com/) and only setting the minimum required settings.
+Below is an example deployment using the latest official Demandmage from [Docker Hub](https://hub.docker.com/) and only setting the minimum required settings.

 ```sh
 # create the app